Inside This Week’s Police Auction Market – 6 Upcoming Sales inc Seized Vehicles, Recovered Goods & Police Impounds

 Is there a PPSR risk on police auction vehicles?

-Always run a PPSR check on any vehicle regardless of source.
+Always run a PPSR check on any vehicle regardless of source simply because it’s so cheap to do so.
 Even government-disposal vehicles can have encumbrances in rare cases.
 The auctioneer’s title warranty should cover you, but verify before bidding.

 Rod’s Tips

 Bicycle lots are consistently good value.
 Police unclaimed property sales regularly include quality bikes that went unreported or unclaimed.
-Inspect for frame damage and check serial numbers through the BIOS bike registry if you’re concerned.
+Just like any used bike, you’ll likely need to do some repairs and you should factor that into your bidding.

 Major proceeds-of-crime sales are rare and don’t confuse them with routine disposals.
 The reality is mostly lost bicycles and found phones, not seized luxury cars.
 Be skeptical of heavily marketed “police auction” events that promise extraordinary finds.